How Much Does Professional Teeth Whitening Cost?

 • Whitening strips and gels can be applied directly to the teeth to bleach them with varying strengths of peroxides (hydrogen peroxide or carbamide peroxide).

 • Whitening rinses can be used as a daily mouthwash to provide some whitening benefit.
-Since mouth rinses do not remain in contact with the teeth for very long, these whitening products are often least effective.
+Since mouth rinses do not remain in contact with the teeth for very long, these whitening products are often the least effective.
 Mouth rinses also contain low concentrations of peroxides (hydrogen peroxide or carbamide peroxide).

 • Whitening toothpastes contain mild abrasives designed to remove superficial surface stains.
 Some whitening toothpastes contain very low concentrations of bleaching peroxides (hydrogen peroxide or carbamide peroxide).